SkafteNicki/ku_devops/experiment_tracking/README.md

     wandb login
     ```

-    you will be asked to provide the 40 length API key.
-The connection should be remain open to the wandb server
+    you will be asked to provide the 40-length API key.
+The connection should remain open to the wandb server
-    even when you close the terminal, such that you do not have to login each time.
+    even when you close the terminal, such that you do not have to log in each time.
 If using `wandb` in a notebook
     you need to manually close the connection using `wandb.finish()`.

-4. With it all setup we are now ready to incorporate `wandb` into our code.
+4. With the setup done, we are now ready to incorporate `wandb` into our code.
 The interface is fairly simple, and
     the [docs](https://docs.wandb.ai) are fairly well written to get you through the exercises (HINT: the two methods
     you need to call are `wandb.init` and `wandb.log`).

-    1. We have provided a sample script called `wandb_script.py` that agains implements a small classification model
+    1. We have provided a sample script called `wandb_script.py` that again implements a small classification model
         on the iris-dataset.
-Add `wandb.init` and `wandb.log` in the appropriate places such that wandb is initilized
+Add `wandb.init` and `wandb.log` in the appropriate places such that wandb is initialized
-        correctly and such that both *accuracy, f1, negative log likelihood* gets logged.
+        correctly and such that both *accuracy, f1, negative log likelihood* get logged.

     2. When you are done, try running the script: